 We strongly prefer that you apply electronically.
 You can also download a paper application here or request one via email (email@example.com) or by calling the Office of Admissions at 212.636.6810.

-We require a personal statement (should be no more than 2-3 pages, double spaced on the topic of your choice) and resume.
-We do not require Letters of Recommendation but they are strongly encouraged.
+We require a personal statement (should be no more than 2-3 pages, double spaced on the topic of your choice), resume and letters of recommendations.

 How much is the application fee?

 When are applications accepted?

 Applications are accepted between September 15, 2013 and March 14, 2014.

 No. We enroll to start for the fall semester only.

 What are the median LSAT and GPA for admitted students?

 Our most recent entering full-time students had a median LSAT of a 163 and a GPA of a 3.53.
 Our part-time students had a median LSAT of a 160 and a GPA of a 3.47.

 No. Due to our large applicant pool we unable to offer evaluative interviews.
 However the Office of Admissions has an open door policy where applicants can stop in at anytime during normal business hours to meet with an available Admissions Officer.